 Step 1.
 Start Strong

 Remember that mini thesis we worked on?
-You’re about to be really glad you did it.
+You’re about to be glad you did it.

 Your introduction should consist of two things: your thesis and a summary of your outline.
 It's important to find the right balance with how you approach this.
-You want to neatly skim over each of the main points you'll be covering, but without giving too much away too early.
+You want to neatly skim over each of the main points you'll cover, but without giving too much away too early.

 Your introduction shouldn’t just be informative, it needs to be engaging, too.
 It's your opportunity to convince your listeners that what you've got to say is interesting and worth their attention.
 It should grab their attention.

 Step 2.
 End Strong